itsgivingchaotica/itsgivingchaotica/README.md

-- 👋 Hi, I’m @itsgivingchaotica
+- 👋 Hi, I’m Saoirse Siobhan Ebert
-- 👀 I’m interested in learning modern programming techniques
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working on projects using Java and C++
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking for internships to apply and expand my knowledge and experience

 <!---
 itsgivingchaotica/itsgivingchaotica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.